TheDeanLab/COMPASS/docs/source/physical_assembly/physical_assembly.rst

 Once the detection objective properly translates into it's port, the tilt alignment can be further refined by slowly translating the detection objective forward towards the illumination objective, taking great care that they don't touch each other.
 If there is a significant tilt in the detection path compared to the illumination path, it should be fairly evident in the diagonal space between the objectives (ideally it should look roughly equal in width between the two objectives).
 As example of the relative position of our objectives when the detection objective is properly placed at the focus of the illumination objective is shown below to give a visual reference for users.

 Once the position of the detection objective is acceptable, further refinement of it's position can be done by first filling the chamber with water and then adding roughly ~100 microliters of f fluorescein into the chamber.
 Fluorescein  is useful as a visualization tool to be able to see the beam coming out of the illumination objective with the naked eye.
-With f fluorescein in the chamber, the position of the detection objective can be translated to align with the focus of the beam itself (shown below)
+With fluorescein in the chamber, the position of the detection objective can be translated to align with the focus of the beam itself (shown below)

 .. figure:: Images/objectivealignment.png
     :align: center